twy80/LangChain_llm_Agent/README.md

   - Recording of the user's voice is stopped when there is no input for 3 seconds.

-  - In addition to the search tool from Bing or Google, ArXiv, Wikipedia, Retrieval (RAG), and pythonREPL are supported.
+  - In addition to the search tools from Bing or Google, ArXiv, Wikipedia, Retrieval (RAG), and pythonREPL are supported.
-    (PythonREPL from LangChain is still experimental, and therefore caution is needed.
-Users are also advised to choose gpt-4-turbo-preview with Python REPL.)
+    (PythonREPL from LangChain is still experimental, so caution is needed.)

   - Tracing LLM messages is possible using LangSmith if you download the source code and run it on your machine or server.
 For this, you need a